 - Electrical stimulation

 Many people can recover from various types of shoulder conditions without having surgery.
-Physical therapy can play a major role in your recovery without having to use invasive methods.
-Even if surgery is required, physical therapy can help you both before and after to improve healing time and increase your range of motion.
+Physical and occupational therapy can play a major role in your recovery without having to use invasive methods.
+Even if surgery is required, physical therapy and/or occupational can help you both before and after to improve healing time and increase your range of motion.

-Our physical therapy team has the experience and expertise to help you heal from a variety of shoulder conditions.
+Our physical and occupational therapy teams have the experience and expertise to help you heal from a variety of shoulder conditions.
 They work to reduce pain, increase mobility and help you resume your regular activities as quickly as possible.
-Whether it’s a rotator cuff injury, a dislocated shoulder or any other type of shoulder injury, a physical therapist can help you improve mobility and get you back to participating in your daily activities.
-Contact Us today at Lake City, Florence, Columbia, Spartanburg & Camden, SC Centers.
+Whether it’s a rotator cuff injury, a dislocated shoulder or any other type of shoulder injury, a therapist can help you improve mobility and get you back to participating in your daily activities.
+Contact Us today at Lake City, Florence, Columbia, Spartanburg & Camden, SC Clinics.
 You don’t have to live with ongoing shoulder pain!